fourjr/cr-tournament-finder/README.md

 This project queries [RoyaleAPI](https://docs.royaleapi.com) and finds tournaments.

-When a new tournament is found, it will send a `POST` request to URLs that have subscribed to the `type`.
+When a new tournament is found, it will send a `POST` request to URLs that have subscribed to the appropriate `filter`.

 ## Subscribing